Here’s what the chant royal poem type is:

 While the form has gone through multiple variations, the most common format in the modern era utilizes 11-line verses followed by a 5-line envoi, all with strict rhyme schemes and a refrain that appears at the end of every verse.

-If you want to learn all about the chant royal poem type, then you’ve come to the right place.
+So if you want to learn all about the Chant Royal poetry type, then you’ve come to the right place.

 Let’s jump right into it!